|3.1. Identify possible improvements to increase the sensitivity of Australia’s passive surveillance systems for aquatic animal diseases|

 Neptune, particularly histopathology slide collections|

-The department and CSIRO Australian Animal Health Laboratory (AAHL) agreed on a two year project to recover and redevelop Neptune from the ABIN archive and permanently host it on CSIRO IT-infrastructure and make it available for Australia’s aquatic animal health community.
-The project commenced in July 2017.
-An IT specialist was recruited to redevelop Neptune and manage scanning of additional histopathological slides into Neptune.
+The department and CSIRO-AAHL agreed on a 2-year project to recover and redevelop Neptune from the ABIN archive and permanently host it on CSIRO IT-infrastructure and make it available for Australia’s aquatic animal health community.

-A prototype Neptune site was developed on CSIRO systems in 2018.
-CSIRO-AAHL and the department evaluated the beta 1 prototype and a beta 2 was subsequently developed.
-The beta 2 version has been evaluated by CSIRO-AAHL and the department and will be provided to SCAAH for comment.
+A prototype of the Neptune site was developed on CSIRO systems.
+CSIRO-AAHL and the department evaluated the Beta 1 prototype and a Beta 2 version was subsequently developed.

 This project was funded by the department through the